Why is my Potted Rosemary Drying Out?

 Over Watering Rosemary in Pots

-Thanks it its Mediterranean heritage, rosemary plants are drought resistant when established and only require watering once every 2 weeks and perhaps once a week in hot weather.
+Thanks to it its Mediterranean heritage, rosemary plants are drought-resistant when established and only require watering once every 2 weeks and perhaps once a week in hot weather.

-If you water rosemary too frequently (whether its in a pot or in garden soil) the soil will be consistently damp around the roots which causes the root rot or fungal disease that causes the rosemary to have the dried out appearance.
+If you water rosemary too frequently (whether it’s in a pot or the garden soil) the soil will be consistently damp around the roots which causes root rot or fungal disease that causes the rosemary to have a dried-out appearance.

-Due to its tolerance of drought and water sensitivity, more problems are caused because of over watering rosemary then under watering.
+Due to its tolerance to drought and water sensitivity, more problems are caused because of over-watering rosemary than under-watering.

-The only time rosemary tends to suffer from under watering is when the pot is too small, and made from metal or plastic (which conducts heat more effectively then materials such as clay or terracotta).
+The only time rosemary tends to suffer from under-watering is when the pot is too small and made from metal or plastic (which conducts heat more effectively than materials such as clay or terracotta).

 Use a Well Draining Potting Mix for Rosemary